 To assist with the registration process, Connection Applicants should ensure that:

 - Complete simulation models of the connecting plant and associated design data are provided (see Modelling requirements page for more details).

 - Plant design meets agreed performance standards.

-1. Commissioning programs.
-AEMO suggests Connection Applicants consider this requirement as early as possible before commissioning starts (at least three months before for transmission connection, or one month for distribution connection).
-On-site testing must be conducted to demonstrate that the new/modified plant meets its performance standards.
+1. Commissioning program.
+AEMO suggests Connection Applicants consider this requirement as early as possible, and it must be agreed at least three months before commissioning starts.
+On-site testing must be conducted to demonstrate that the new/modified plant and equipment has been constructed in accordance with all regulatory and contractual obligations and meets its performance standards.